File operations in Angular File Manager component

 Physical file service provider

-To achieve the directory upload in the physical file service provider, use the below code snippet in IActionResult Upload method in the Controllers/FileManagerController.cs file.
+To implement directory upload in the physical file service provider, add the following code to the IActionResult Upload method in your Controllers/FileManagerController.cs file:

 [Route("Upload")]